Rubber-Rats/RubberRats-ServerConfigs/README.md

 sudo nixos-rebuild switch
 ```

-# How do I remote deploy this form a nixos machine?
+# How do I remote deploy this from a nixos machine?

 ```sh
 nix-shell -p colmena